12 iOS 16 hidden features Apple didn't show off on stage

 In iOS 16, Apple has added more features to the clipboard manager.
 Currently, iOS shows you a toast notification whenever an app accesses the clipboard.
 In iOS 16, whenever you copy and paste something from one app to another, it will show a pop-up saying "App A would like to paste from App B".
 You can then allow the app to access the clipboard or deny it from reading the contents of the clipboard.
 This adds one more step that an app has to take to access your clipboard and makes your iPhone more secure.

-iOS 16 will bring a lot of features to the iPhone.
-Apple will release the final build of iOS 16 with the release of the iPhone 14 series later this fall, but if you're really keen on installing iOS 16 on your iPhone, you should wait for the Public Beta that will be released next month.
-What are your thoughts on iOS 16?
+iOS 16 brings a lot of features to the iPhone.
+The company has now released the stable version to public users.
+What are your thoughts on the new iOS 16 features?
+Which one is your favourite?
 Let us know in the comments section below!